pjekel/cbtree/documentation/FileStore.md

 As with any application exposed to the Internet there are security issues you need to consider.
-Both the PHP and CGI Server Side Application perform strict parameter checking in that any malformed parameter is rejected resulting in a HTTP 400 (Bad Request) error response.
+Both the PHP and CGI Server Side Application perform strict parameter checking in that any malformed parameter is rejected, not just skipped, resulting in a HTTP 400 (Bad Request) error response.
 Any attempt to access files outside the root directory results in a HTTP 403 (Forbidden) response.

-By default only HTTP GET requests are excepted, if you want to support HTTP DELETE you ***MUST*** set the server side environment variable CBTREE_METHODS.
+By default only HTTP GET requests are excepted, if you want to support HTTP DELETE and/or POST you ***MUST*** set the server side environment variable CBTREE_METHODS.
 See [Server Side Configuration](#server-side-configuration) for details.
+When HTTP POST is enabled only renaming files is supported, you cannot upload/modify files or other content.

 #### Authentication ####